n3if/qrassh/README.md

-# Welcome to the qrassh GitHub repository - forked to run on docker-compose
+# Fork of the qrassh repository - forked to run on docker-compose

 This is a fork for the qrassh SSH and Telnet Honeypot effort that allows to run it with docker compose.